Choose your Class

-In this virtual course, you will explore how to implement your goals and objectives at the bargaining table.
+You will explore how to implement your goals and objectives at the bargaining table.
 This includes understanding the differences between competitive and collaborative bargaining as well as at-the-table protocols, customs, and techniques unique to collective bargaining.

 You will engage in a full-day collective bargaining simulation in which you will negotiate in a small group setting against experienced labor relations professionals with ample opportunity for ongoing, real-time feedback and discussion.
-By the time you complete this course, you will be able to engage in collective bargaining as a chief negotiator.
+By the time you complete this course, you will be able to engage in collective bargaining as a chief negotiator..

 Key Course Takeaways

 - How to develop a negotiating strategy that drives labor strategy